thwonghenry/KomicaHelper/README.md

 - Support Firefox, Microsoft Edge and User Script

 ## TODO bugfix / performance improvement:
-- Improve performance when updating threads
+- Improve performance when updating threads in home page

 ## How to build the chrome extension
 1. Make sure you have installed node.js and Google Chrome